 Keep it simple.

-Ideally, each test case should check a single function and should fail for only one reason.
+Ideally, each test case should check a single function or conceptual action; and should fail for only one reason.
 Complex test cases are more likely to be flaky.
 If you find that a test case requires many steps, consider dividing it into two or more test cases.

 Use naming standards.